SubtleStone/SubtleStoneSteam.github.io/README.md

 ### 1. *PROCESSING SHADERS TAKES TOO LONG*
 ___

-SHADERS WERE TAKING 30-40 mins to process.
-So, I started looking for a fix found this solution on reddit.
+Shaders were taking 30-40 mins to process.
+So, I started looking for a fix and found this solution on reddit.

-Open your **File Manager**, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
+"Open your **File Manager**, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
 Press **Ctrl+H** to see hidden files.

 Go to